Graphical Analysis In Exercises 57–60, you are given a null hypot... | Study Prep in Pearson+

 Confidence Interval

 A confidence interval is a range of values derived from sample data that is likely to contain the true population parameter.
-Each confidence interval provides an estimate of where the true proportion (p) lies.
-If a confidence interval does not include the value specified in the null hypothesis, it suggests that we may reject H0.
+Each interval provides an estimate of where the true proportion (p) may lie, with a specified level of confidence (usually 95%).
+If a confidence interval does not include the value specified in the null hypothesis, it suggests that the null hypothesis may be rejected.

 Recommended video: